 New Cardiology Department

 Did You Know?
 Heart attack kills one person every 33 seconds in India?

 In India death from heart disease is at an all time high due to lifestyle, nutrition, and lack of medical services.
 In June 2016 the Cardiology Department opened.
 World renowned cardiologist, Dr. James Thomas performed the first open heart surgery on a girl of 17 years.
 Dr. James Thomas is a cardio thoracic surgeon from Bangalore Baptist Hospital.
 He has performed more than 16,000 open heart surgeries and is working in our cardiology department.
 He comes every 6 weeks to see patients and operate.
 So far he has operated on 60 patients performing angiograms, double bypass, heart valve replacements and more.

 The cardiology department is equipped with high end cardiology equipment, cardiac ICU and private patient rooms.
 The closest cardiology facility is located in Ranchi, a city of 3 million people 150 Km away.
 Thanks to generous donors millions of people have the facility and services available to help alleviate the risk of death by heart failure.

 Future Plans of Shanti Bhavan Medical Center

 India is known to have the highest number of blind people in the whole world.
 About 75% of these cases are avoidable!
 Cataracts, refractive errors, and glaucoma are treatable and with the opening of our Ophthalmology department we will be able to treat thousands of patients and keep them from going blind.
-Our Ophthalmology department is predicted to open in the Spring of 2018.
+Our Ophthalmology department is predicted to open in the Fall of 2019.